SoniaBendre/CosmicExpansionCalculator/README.md

 To use the Cosmic Expansion Calculator, follow these steps:

 Clone or download the repository to your local machine.

 Make sure you have Python installed (version 3.11.3 or higher).

 Open the terminal or command prompt and navigate to the project directory.

-Run the command python driver.py to execute the calculations and generate the results.
+Run the command "python driver.py" to execute the calculations and generate the results.

 Dependencies

 The Cosmic Expansion Calculator relies on the following dependencies:

 Python (version 3.11.3)

 NumPy (version 1.24.3)

 Matplotlib (version 3.7.1)

 Make sure these dependencies are installed before running the project.